 This tiny woodstove keeps the Gardeners' Cottage warm right through the winter.
-My chainsaw has been busy, it's all part of what's potting in the garden, and the sawdust from the thicknesser in my carpentry shed produces a mountain of shavings that are too acid for the garden, but perfect for lighting the stove.
+My chainsaw has been busy; it is all part of what is potting in the garden, and the sawdust from the thicknesser in my carpentry shed produces a mountain of shavings that are too acid for the soil, but perfect for lighting our little beauty.

-The chimney runs up through the ceiling and our bedroom above; it's just perfect.
+The chimney runs up through the ceiling and our bedroom above; it is just perfect.

-Okay, I'll admit it.
-Bernard Preston has become something of a health nut.
-For me, leaving a healthy planet for my grandchildren is big in my psyche.
+Okay I will admit it.
+Bernard Preston has become something of a wellness nut.
+For me, leaving a pristine planet for my grandchildren is big in my psyche.

-Eating healthily, too, enjoying life at full speed, and growing organic foods; in short, doing everything in my power not to get the big C, and taking no drugs.
+Eating nutritious food, too, enjoying life at full speed, and growing organic vegetables; in short, doing everything in my power not to get the big C, and taking no drugs.

-Yes, three months ago I did seriously injure my own back lifting a very heavy patient and suffered a serious Femoral nerve damage, came very close to the knife, but there again, chiropractic, common sense and lower back exercises saved the day.
+Yes three months ago I did seriously injure my own spine lifting a very heavy patient and suffered serious femoral nerve damage, came very close to the knife, but there again, my colleague's treatment, common sense and lower back exercises saved the day.

-I did take some anti inflammatory drugs for a limited period, as the pain in the leg at night was so severe.
+I did take some anti-inflammatory drugs for three days, as the pain in the leg at night was so severe.
 But, as a general rule, neither my wife nor I take any medication.
-It's just one of the many benefits of being a healthy nut.
+It is just one of the many benefits of being a wellness nut.

-Now, it's only one small step to go from health nut to Health Nut Neurosis ... but they are in reality world's apart.
+Now it is only one small step to go from a genuine concern about our well-being to Health Nut Neurosis but they are in reality worlds apart.

-What's potting in the garden is a step by step process; Rome wasn't built in a day and nor is the spectacular veggie patch.
-After many years we've got into the wonder of worm farms, to better dispose of kitchen waste, create an organic plant fertilizer, and creepie crawlies to feed the hens.
+What is potting in the garden is a step by step process; Rome was not built in a day and nor is the spectacular veggie patch.
+After many years we have got into the wonder of worm farms, to better dispose of kitchen waste, create an organic plant fertilizer, and creepie crawlies to feed the hens.

-Only the top few inches are suitable for a healthy vegetable garden and world over that's getting thinner by the day.
-Below, it's inert, compact clay, sand and stone.
+Only the top few inches are suitable for a healthy vegetable garden and world over that is getting thinner by the day.
+Below, it is inert, with compact clay, sand and stone.

-If you're planning on starting a garden, then at least plan on a compact compost tumbler and if you have the space composting with sticks ...
+If you are planning on starting a garden, then at least plan on a compact compost tumbler and if you have the space composting with sticks.
 Use up all those vegetable and fruit peels from the kitchen to improve the quality of your garden soil.
 Nothing cooked though.
 The bugs have been killed by boiling, and it just rots, and may stink.

 Cooked kitchen waste can only go to a worm farm, dogs and even the chickens.

-Contrary to popular belief, well aerated compost piles and tumblers have virtually no odour.
-Up close, just the healthy smell of composting going on as millions of tiny creatures feed on your peels.
-No cooked food if you are starting a compost pile.
+Contrary to popular belief, well-aerated piles and tumblers have virtually no odour.
+Up close, just the healthy smell of decay going on as millions of tiny creatures feed on your peels.
+No cooked food though if you are starting a compost pile.

 I have a large garden and five compost heaps brewing.
-Rotting sticks and vegetable matter make perfect compost for your compost pile.
-Grass cuttings and kitchen waste take 3-4 months, sticks like these 2-3 years.
-Don't send them to the dump.
-Compost them.
+Rotting sticks and vegetable matter make perfect humus for your pile.
+Grass cuttings and kitchen waste take 3 to 4 months, old logs like these a few years.

 Learning different skills is one of the vast benefits of what's potting in the garden.
-For example, I taught myself to weld; it's not rocket science.
-This steel gate design has saved me a mint at our home; likewise erecting a vegetable garden fence.
+For example, I taught myself to weld; it is not rocket science.
+This steel gate design has saved me a mint at our home.